 I am so proud of our book - and of course, major props to Silverdart, our publisher, for their hand in making it the lovely thing that it is.
 To my knowledge, there's not another book exactly like it.
 There's been lots of books about mothers, mostly written by mothers, but generally it's the overview of one person, citing examples of others.
 This is truly the work of those 50+ mothers whose stories appear in it.
 All proceeds from the book go back to our charity to run more peer support activities at low cost, should you be wondering whether to purchase.
 (Please do!
 Also available on Amazon!)

 We were fortunate to have Caroline Lucas both write a foreword for the book and attend the launch.
 Seeing as she is so much in demand, I could tell people were surprised that she had found the time.
 It probably helped that she has been a supporter of Mothers Uncovered for some time.
-We had first met at the start of 2010, completely by chance.
+We had first met at the end of 2009, completely by chance.
 I was attending a focus group set up by a friend’s husband.
-Can’t remember exactly what it was about now, I was going because it paid £40 (!).
-I think it was to do with local services and how they could be improved.
+I was going because it paid £30 (!).
+I think it was to do with local services and potentially voting Green.
 Caroline, then an MEP and still with time to answer her own correspondence, came along to hear the opinions.
 I subsequently invited her to a performance of the work from our 'Your Stories' course at The Tarner Children’s Centre.
 Many of those writings appear in the book.
 Since then, she has been a staunch supporter: attending a couple more of our events and occasional meetings about various projects.
 The book idea came up in 2011 and she’d agreed to write the foreword then, but the idea had to be shelved due to lack of funding.
 This year, partly as a result of some personal reasons, I thought stuff it, we’re doing it anyway, even without funding.
 Luckily, she’s a woman of her word 😉.

 Of course, in order to garner maximum interest in our event, I had promised Waterstones and all our social media channels that she would be present at the launch.
 Until the moment she walked in the door though, I wasn't entirely convinced she'd make it.
 Not because of any lack of willing on her part, but because her timetable is so fiendishly busy I'm surprised she finds time to sleep.
 When speaking to her office about options two months earlier, the date we chose was the only one out of about six that she was available and even then there was no guarantee: a major parliamentary incident might arise.